cpb-/yocto-cooker/README.md

 - `chef generate`: prepare the build-dir and configuration files (`local.conf`, `bblayers.conf`, `template.conf`) needed by Yocto Project.

-- `chef build [--sdk] [targets...]` runs `bitbake` to produce the given targets.
-If no target are indicated on the command line, `chef` builds all the targets of the menu file.
+- `chef build [--sdk] [build-configs...]` runs `bitbake` to produce the given build-configs.
+If no build-config is indicated on the command line, `chef` builds all the build-configs of the menu file.
 With the `--sdk` option on the command line, `chef` will also build the cross-compiler toolchain and headers.

 Each time you do some changes in the menu file, you may need to call: